umbraco/UmbracoDocs/Reference/Templating/Modelsbuilder/Understand-And-Extend.md

       public HomePageDocument HomePage { get; private set; }
     }

-As a rule of thumb, models should never reference and cache other models.
+As a rule of thumb, models should never, *ever* reference and cache other models.